FelixGuenther/nc_covid19_bavaria/README.md

 #### Folder data_public:
 Contains data to reproduce the reported analyses.
 The following files are included:

-  - /main_analysis/synth_dat.csv: A synthetic dataset mimicking closely the original person-specific data on SARS-CoV-2 cases in Bavaria.
+  - ./main_analysis/synth_dat.csv: A synthetic dataset mimicking closely the original person-specific data on SARS-CoV-2 cases in Bavaria.
 It contains the columns 'rep_date_reg' (Reporting date at regional health authority, LGL), 'disease start' (symptom onset date if available, NA otherwise), 'age' (age of the person), 'sympt_expl' (dummy on reported COVID-19 related symptoms), and 'no_sympt_expl' (dummy indicating that an individual does explicitly has no symptoms at time-point of reporting).
 There are several individuals with no information on symptoms, i.e., neither known symptoms, nor explicitly symptom-free.
 The artificial data was created the following way:
 We utilize for each of the 29246 cases the official reporting date at LGL and sampled an artifical age by adding/substracting a random number to the reported age.
 Based on an persons age, the reporting week and weekday, we sampled the expected reporting delay from the original Weibull GAMLSS imputation model and derived the artificial disease onset date for each case.
 We removed the sampled onset date for all persons without onset in the original data.

-  - /main_analysis/onsets_true_retrospec_07-31.csv: contains the retrospective 'true' number of individuals with disease onset on a given day ('ntInf_true') from February, 24 until April, 06; based on reported and imputed disease onsets from person-specific data available at July, 31.
+  - ./main_analysis/onsets_true_retrospec_07-31.csv: contains the retrospective 'true' number of individuals with disease onset on a given day ('ntInf_true') from February, 24 until April, 06; based on reported and imputed disease onsets from person-specific data available at July, 31.

-  - /evaluation/dat_mod_synthetic.RData: RData object containing synthetic data based for the retrospective evaluation of different nowcast models on synthetic data.
+  - ./evaluation/dat_mod_synthetic.RData: RData object containing synthetic data based for the retrospective evaluation of different nowcast models on synthetic data.
 The code to create the dataset is given in the code file /code_public/2_evaluation/est_synthetic_data/1_make_data.R.
-15051 'person-specific' observations with reporting date (column 'rep_date'), weekday of reporting ('rep_date_weekday') and disease onset date ('disease_start')
+15051 'person-specific' observations with reporting date (column 'rep_date'), weekday of reporting ('rep_date_weekday') and disease onset date ('disease_start').

-  - /evaluation/epidemic_curve_synthetic_data.csv: Contains the epidemic curve (number of individuals with disease onset on a given day) used to create the synthetic data set dat_mod_synthetic.RData in the R-script /code_public/2_evaluation/est_synthetic_data/1_make_data.R.
+  - ./evaluation/epidemic_curve_synthetic_data.csv: Contains the epidemic curve (number of individuals with disease onset on a given day) used to create the synthetic data set dat_mod_synthetic.RData in the R-script /code_public/2_evaluation/est_synthetic_data/1_make_data.R.

+  - ./evaluation/dat_bavaria_persspec_synth.RData: Synthetic dataset roughly corresponding to person-specific COVID-19 reporting data available at end of July.
+Used for retrospective evaluation of different nowcast models on true data.
+Contains 31011 'person-specific' observations with reporting date (column 'rep_date'), weekday of reporting ('rep_date_weekday') and disease onset date ('disease_start').
+The original data were restricted to all individuals with reported disease onset date (i.e., no imputation) and are here given with slight random changes to their reporting/disease onset dates and therefore reporting delays.

+  - ./evaluation/dat_bavaria_true_Rt.RData: Summary of the retrospective 'true' R(t) based on data available at end of July and all individuals with available disease onsets (used as 'truth' in retrospective evaluation of nowcast models on Bavarian data).

+  - ./evaluation/dat_bavaria_truth_epcurve_reported.csv: Number of 'true' disease onsets (column 'n_dis') per day and number of reported cases per day ('n_rep') based on data available at end of July and all individuals with available disease onsets (used as 'truth' in retrospective evaluation of nowcast models on Bavarian data).

+  - ./evaluation/dat_bavaria_truth_delay_smry.csv: Summary of the 'true' empirical reporting delay distribution (time between disease onset and reporting at regional health authority) per day based on data available at end of July and all individuals with available disease onsets (used as 'truth' in retrospective evaluation of nowcast models on Bavarian data).
+Given are the empirical median ('med_delay') and 10%, 25%, 40%, 60%, 75%, and 90% quantile ('q*_delay', e.g. 'q10_delay') of the reporting delay for cases with disease onset on a given day ('date').

+#### Folder code_public:
+Contains dcode to reproduce the reported analyses mainly based on synthetic data as described above.
+The following code files are included:

+##### ./1_main_analysis/

+  - ./1_main_analysis.R: Script to perform missing disease onset imputation, nowcasting, estimation of R(t), and the sensitivity analyses based on functions defined in the script ./analysis_fun.R.
+Reproduces Figures 1-4 and Table 2 of the manuscript based on synthetic data mimicking the original person-specific reporting data.

+  - ./analysis_fun.R: Functions to summarize case reporting data, perform disease onset imputation based on a Weibull-GAMLSS model, edit imputed case reporting data for Bayesian hierarchical nowcasting in STAN, estimate nowcast based on a STAN model, and estimation of R(t).

+  - ./general/randomWalk_cpDelay_wExtra_negBinom.stan: Stan model for nowcasting based on a Bayesian hierarchical model assuming a first-order random walk for modeling lambda_t, 2-week changepoints in the reporting delay distribution and effects of additional covariates (e.g., reporting day weekdays) in the delay distribution.
+Called from 'estimate_nowcasts' function defined in ./analysis_fun.R.

+  - ./general/est.R0.TD.R: customized version of the R0::est.R0.TD to be used in estimating R(t) based on posterior-draws of the nowcasting model.
+Called from 'estimate_Rt' function defined in ./analysis_fun.R.

 In case of questions, feel free to contact felix.guenther(at)stat.uni-muenchen.de.

 ### Package and software versions